|Chap 2.7 - Brick 5||frangles 13/: Writer's Bricks |

 I've been doubting more and more of late has not been complete fraud

 from the start.
-At the least, even if you're entire amnesia
+At the least, even if your entire amnesia

 ordeal is entirely true, you probably smacked yourself in the head